twilio/video-quickstart-ios/README.md

 - [ARKit](ARKitExample) - Captures augmented reality content with `ARKit` and uses `SceneKit` to place objects in the virtual scene.
 The resulting rendering is previewed locally, and shared in a `TVIRoom` via a custom `TVIVideoCapturer` source.
 This app requires Xcode 9 & iOS 11.
 - [CallKit](VideoCallKitQuickStart) - Shows how to use Twilio Video with the [CallKit](https://developer.apple.com/reference/callkit) framework.
 - [DataTrack](DataTrackExample) - Shows how to use the Data Track APIs for interactive drawing.
+- [MultiParty](MultiPartyExample) - Video conferencing in a Group Room with up to 4 Participants and dominant speaker detection.
 - [ReplayKit](ReplayKitExample) - Shows how to use ReplayKit to share the screen, and microphone via `TVIVideoCapturer` and `TVIAudioDevice`.
 - [Screen Capturer](ScreenCapturerExample) - Use a custom `TVIVideoSource` to capture the contents of a `WKWebView`, and fallback to `TVIScreenCapturer` on older versions of iOS.

 ## Setup an Access Token Server

 Using Twilio's Video client within your applications requires an access token.
 Access Tokens are short-lived credentials that are signed with a Twilio API Key Secret and contain grants which govern the actions the client holding the token is permitted to perform.

 ### Configuring the Access Token Server

 If you want to be a little closer to a real environment, you can download one of the video Quickstart server applications - for instance, [Video Quickstart: PHP](https://github.com/TwilioDevEd/video-quickstart-php) and either run it locally, or install it on a server.
 You can review a detailed [tutorial](https://www.twilio.com/docs/api/video/user-identity-access-tokens#generating-access-tokens).

 You'll need to gather a couple of configuration options from the Twilio developer console before running it, so read the directions on the Quickstart.
 You'll copy the config.example.php file to a config.php file, and then add in these credentials: